Can Ashwagandha Affect Menstrual Cycle?

 Can ashwagandha affect menstrual cycle?

-In fact, it has even been found to help with issues like PCOS, which affect a lot of women’s periods.
-So yes, it could really be a natural way to help your body keep a regular menstrual cycle.
+In fact, it has even been found to help with issues like PCOS, which is a condition that affects a lot of women’s periods.
+So it can really be a natural way to help your body keep a regular menstrual cycle.

 Potential Effects of Ashwagandha on womens’ Menstrual Cycle